Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 // PHASE 1 (WESTERN WESNOTH)
 //--------------------
+----Western Scenarios:
 S02: Elven Exodus (unassigned)
 - 1-to-2-skull difficulty.
 Rewards: Elvish Archer, Elvish Fighter, Elvish Scout
 - elves are fleeing from the top right while humans man the flanks.
 Similar to the first scenario of Dirty Blood
 	- Ethiliel/Ithelden may or may not still be alive ($ethiliel_alive/$ithelden_alive), depending on the player's performance in the intro scenario
 - the more elves who die, the fewer recruits you get (e.g. if 10 elves die you only get archers)
 - the player might have Delfador in this scenario.
 Balance accordingly